x0backslash0x/infra-as-code/roles/selinux/README.md

 Role selinux
 =========

 Sets SELinux to disabled or permissive, depending on its current state.
+Reboots host(s) for changes to take effect.

 Requirements
 ------------